Marketing: Concept

 Marketing research, conducted for the purpose of new product development or product improvement, is often concerned with identifying the consumer's unmet needs.
 Customer needs are central to market segmentation which is concerned with dividing markets into distinct groups of buyers on the basis of "distinct needs, characteristics, or behaviors who might require separate products or marketing mixes."
 Needs-based segmentation (also known as benefit segmentation) "places the customers' desires at the forefront of how a company designs and markets products or services."
 Although needs-based segmentation is difficult to do in practice, it has been proved to be one of the most effective ways to segment a market.
 In addition, a great deal of advertising and promotion is designed to show how a given product's benefits meet the customer's needs, wants or expectations in a unique way.

 B2B and B2C marketing

 The two major segments of marketing are business-to-business (B2B) marketing and business-to-consumer (B2C) marketing.

 B2B marketing

 B2B (business-to-business) marketing refers to any marketing strategy or content that is geared towards a business or organization.
 Any company that sells products or services to other businesses or organizations (vs. consumers) typically uses B2B marketing strategies.
+The 7 P's of B2B marketing are: product, price, place, promotion, people, process, and physical evidence.
+Some of the trends in B2B marketing include content such as podcasts, videos, and social media marketing campaigns.

 Examples of products sold through B2B marketing include: